kyma-project/community/concepts/observability-strategy/strategy.md

 Various observability backends are available as managed services from different vendors fulfilling these criteria.
 Connecting with a backend that fulfils enterprise-grade criteria not only bring the missing value, but also openness - it is up to the users' scenarios which observability system fits best to their requirements.

-For the enterprise-grade evolution of the Observability feature, Kyma will support a simple way of instrumenting, collecting and integration of the workloads' telemetry data into available observability systems, leveraging the [OpenTelemetry](https://opentelemetry.io/) standards for a vendor-neutral approach.
+For the enterprise-grade evolution of the Observability feature, Kyma will support a simple way of instrumenting, collecting and integrating the workloads' telemetry data into available observability systems, leveraging the [OpenTelemetry](https://opentelemetry.io/) standards for a vendor-neutral approach.

 With that, Kyma will remove the focus from providing a full Observability solution towards simplifying the instrumentation and integration of telemetry data into external systems.